 Not long after promoting our simple grow kits and products, we began getting more and more advanced questions about spore work on agar, liquid cultures and advanced mycology.
 We thought why not try put this all together and make the one stop mushroom shop!
-We now offer as many mushroom growing products as possible to help everyone grow at home at every level, spreading the mycelial web of mushroom growing knowledge one spore-der at a time (ok i've gone too far with the cringe jokes .. this is why I grow mushrooms rather being a stand up comedian).
-We realised that most of our of learning of how to grow mushrooms came from trial and error, so having a shop set up where the products are local, shipped out quickly and affordable was key to the keen mushroom hobbyist and even novice mushroom farmers.
+We now offer as many mushroom growing products as possible to help everyone grow at home at every level, spreading the mycelial web of mushroom growing knowledge one spore-der at a time (ok i've gone too far with the cringe jokes ... this is why I grow mushrooms rather being a stand-up comedian).
+We realised that most of our learning on how to grow mushrooms came from trial and error: so having a shop set up where the products are local, affordable & shipped-out quickly, appeared to be key for serving the the growing number of keen mushroom hobbyists and even novice mushroom farmers.

 NZ Mushroom Cultures and Biosecurity

-All of our mushroom cultures are sourced within NZ from a pool of established cultures, some native and some imported commercial strains, that are shared amongst many other growers.
+All of our mushroom cultures are sourced within NZ from a pool of established cultures.
+Some of these are NZ-native and some imported commercial strains -- these cultures are shared amongst many other growers.
 The mushroom growing community is pretty tight within NZ and we maintain close relationships with almost all of the small gourmet growers across the country to share cultures, successes and failures, and even bounce ideas off one another to problem solve and improve.
 Although we are limited to the varieties of mushroom species we can cultivate compared to overseas, the interest in expanding the small scale mushroom industry is still growing and evolving.
 Not only are mushrooms being grown for consumption, but fungi is being experimented with in areas not limited to: building soil health and cleaning up contaminated soil, land stability and erosion prevention, creating sustainable packaging and building products, medicinal research, and even regenerating native bush in some cases.